 As an authority on human trafficking, Tim has been featured on many national television and radio shows including the Glenn Beck Program (Blaze), Sean Hannity (Fox News), CBS Nightly News, Fox News Sunday with Chris Wallace, The Dennis Prager Show, Laura Ingram (Fox News), ABC Nightline, The Meredith Vieira Show, and a feature on ESPN alongside the Pittsburg Steelers Head Coach and Mike Tomlin, among others.

-Tim resides in Northern Utah with his wife, Katherine, and nine children, including two children adopted from Haiti after his first mission to rescue Gardy.
+Tim resides in Utah with his wife, Katherine, and nine children, including two children adopted from Haiti after his first mission to rescue Gardy.
 As a result of that mission, 28 children were liberated.
-Unfortunately, Gardy had been trafficked just hours before.
+Unfortunately, Gardy had already been trafficked.
 “I feel Gardy leading us forward as we search for him.
 Each lead we have ends up saving more children.”
 Tim now works with heads of state and diplomats and travels worldwide to provide training and establish practices that will facilitate the capture and imprisonment of those within the human trafficking industry.
-Tim now serves as the C.E.O of O.U.R. and the Nazarene Fund, two critical organizations in the fight to end modern-day slavery across the world.
-With his large reach, Tim uses his voice to spread his message by also sitting on the White House Committee for Human Trafficking, through his keynote speeches, and by assisting this important work in any way he can.
+Tim now serves as the CEO of O.U.R. and the Nazarene Fund, two critical organizations in the fight to end modern-day slavery across the world.
+With his large reach, Tim uses his voice to spread his message by also sitting on a White House Council to end human trafficking, through his keynote speeches, and by assisting this important work in any way he can.

 20+ yrs. working directly for, with or as an appointee for government